nguyentran0212/iegems-website/_posts/2024-07-20-review-Simgot-Supermix4.md

 The next track is [Shadow of Baar Dau](https://www.youtube.com/watch?v=RXcLuLQ_5oM).
 This one tests an IEM's ability to convincingly convey the sense of distance of background elements, such as the string section at 00:20 on the front left and the vocal chants on the front right at 00:40.
 An IEM with perfect soundstage and imaging should make this track feel spacious, creating an illusion that some background elements originate outside the head.
 In essence, it should provide a fully immersive listening experience.
 Again, Supermix4 does an excellent job with the soundstage and imaging of this track.
 When comparing against Andromeda, I found that the Supermix4 actually conveys the distant background elements of the mix in a more special and holographic manner than the Andromeda, though the main actions happening at the center of the stage sounds more spread out with the Andromeda rather than mostly in-the-head with the Supermix4.
 Against U12T, the same observations from the previous track hold.
 Supermix4 trades blows with U12T in terms of pushing the background elements outside the headstage into the surrounding environment.
 However, U12T has a clear edge in precision and "3D-ness" of the instrument placement in the center part of the stage, and the center of the stage feels less in-the-head than Supermix4.

-In summary, I found that Supermix4's soundstage and imaging capabilities are rather special.
-Taken as a whole, the soundstage has quite good width, depth, and height.
+In summary, **I found that Supermix4's soundstage and imaging capabilities are rather special.** Taken as a whole, the soundstage has quite good width, depth, and height.
 The soundstage feels open.
 Supermix4 can convey the uncanny, holographic placement of background elements in the track that not many IEMs can do.
 Supermix4 can convey the reverberation information in the track pretty well as well.
-The most significant problem of Supermix4 is likely due to the Harman-tuning, which makes the foreground of the soundstage tightly focused around a phantom center inside the head.
-This tight focus can make the "in-the-head" sensation overpowering the interesting holographic effect that Supermix4 can convey.
-Therefore, I would consider the soundstage and imaging capability of Supermix4 as 4.5/5 - Great.
+The most significant problem of Supermix4 is likely due to the Harman-tuning, which makes the foreground of the soundstage tightly focused around a phantom center inside the head. **This tight focus can make the "in-the-head" sensation overpowering the interesting holographic effect that Supermix4 can convey.** Still, I would consider the soundstage and imaging capability of Supermix4 as **4.5/5 - Great.**

 _____